About emergency services

 The SA Country Fire Service (CFS) is a volunteer-based fire and emergency service for outer-metropolitan, regional and rural communities of South Australia.

-The CFS is the primary provider of bushfire firefighting services across the state, and also responds to:
+The CFS is the primary provider of bushfire and grass fire firefighting services across the state, and also responds to:

 - road crash rescue